ichko/document-rectification/README.md

 **Task**
 - Input an image with a document on it - skewed and/or over a background
-- Output only the document with straightened lines.
+- Output only the document with straightened lines

 **Approach**
 - Get dataset with scanned documents